 Over five months, the pairs met and worked through ‘meet guides’ provided by Stemettes to structure each session.
-Sessions covered topics ranging from writing CVs and cover letters, to networking and presentation skills.
+Sessions covered topics ranging from writing CVs and cover letters to networking and presentation skills.

-Student to Stemette programmes have three key objectives: mentees achieve at least one goal set on the programme; mentees expand their network; and mentees feel and increase in their self-confidence.
+Student to Stemette programmes have three key objectives: mentees achieve at least one goal set on the programme; mentees expand their network; and mentees feel and increase their self-confidence.
 Mentors and mentees gave feedback on their experience on the programme.

 Goals set at the beginning of the programme included improving interview skills, writing a CV, and improving networking skills.
 At the end of the programme, mentees felt that 59% of their goals were achieved.

 Mentees felt their mentor supported them in building their confidence in interviews and networking.
 They were able to research careers and find jobs that they did not know of before.
-One mentee completed a 5 year career plan, with research into potential internships and placements.
+One mentee completed a 5-year career plan, with research into potential internships and placements.

-Mentees were supported by their mentor to connect with other mentees and women in STEM throughout the programme and in the future.
+Mentees were supported by their mentors to connect with other mentees and women in STEM throughout the programme and in the future.
 All mentees on the programme said they planned to maintain a relationship with their mentor afterwards.
 They were also asked if they felt their network had improved across the programme.

 100% felt their network in STEM fields increased